 Day 5 – Vineyards and Bush-whacking

-A damp start, Mark was up a little earlier, I guess keen to make an exit from our camp spot before daylight, we had observed that Slovenians seem to like to work long hours – particularly the woodsmen, who we saw.
+A damp start, Mark was up a little earlier, I guess keen to make an exit from our camp spot before daylight, we had observed that Slovenians seem to like to work long hours – particularly the woodsmen, who we frequently saw.
 It was a good call being up an hour early as it had start to rain at about 6.30 and it was nice to be all packed and ready to go – hopefully to get a decent breakfast somewhere…?
 It took a while to work our way back down from the ridge to civilisation.
-The character of the landscape had changed, now out of the mountains and in vineyard country, but not a day to the celebrating as it was drab, the roads seem to drag on and even the sight of the largest single span stone arch bridge did not really excite us – we just want coffee and food.
+The character of the landscape had changed, now out of the mountains and in vineyard country, but not a day to be celebrating as it was drab, the roads seem to drag on and even the sight of the largest ‘single span’ stone arch bridge did not really excite us – we just wanted coffee and food.
 Luckily it was soon found in the large town of Nova Gorcia that we had just entered.
 The café was busy, but did not serve food, the waitress pointed us to the bakery and said you can eat it here with the drink – that’s a winner!

 This would be the last day on the main loop ride and in the back of our minds was being able to get some way back down the route to Croatia, also in our minds was the heavy rain forecast for later in the day.
-We pressed on out of town, the route was intricate to follow, and I was thankful of the charging-up of my phone and power-banks, my phone was the main source of navigation, as my Etrex mysteriously had dumped all of my loaded routes… I was cross with that as the one thing that I wanted it for was the line to follow on the map!
+We pressed on out of town, the route was intricate to follow, and I was thankful of the charging-up of my phone and power-banks, my phone was the main source of navigation, as my Etrex mysteriously had dumped all of my loaded routes… I was cross with that, as the one thing that I wanted it for, was the line to follow on the map!
 On we went at one point the track disappeared into a lot of wind blown fallen trees and we had come too far to back-track.
 Bush-whack time, it was like an Adventure Race and I love this sort of stuff, slightly lost, trying to find a trod or a few gaps to tread through, after about 15 minutes we were out and rolling again.
-We then rode though miles of vineyards, most having been harvested, eventually we found some succulent bunches of grapes and afforded ourselves of some – we were low on found, maybe a few emergency gels left, so the grapes felt lush, maybe a little naughty though…
+We then rode though miles of vineyards, most having been harvested, eventually we found some succulent bunches of grapes and afforded ourselves of some – we were low on food, maybe a few emergency gels left, so the grapes felt lush, maybe a little naughty though…

 The next small town eventually arrived and the rain was coming down heavily, we spotted a ‘Hoffer’ and went for it, grabbing lunch and restocking for another (damp) night.
 The route started to climb again and after a quick map check, we realised we were in for another monster climb, 800m maybe.
 It was hood up, head-down grinding away, but we had a castle visit to look forward to… and this would be our finale of the West Slovenian Loop, we pressed on at a good cadence and soon ‘boshed’ out the 30km and big climb and even had a sweet single track to the castle, which was a mind blowing sight – built into a massive overhanging cliff.
 We choose not to make a full visit and satisfied ourselves with a few photos, besides it was a tourist trap and rather busy, we were soon moving again, to find a café to have a short break.